 Many make money promoting internet marketing programs and eBooks, although competition is becoming fierce.
 Make sure there is sufficient demand for what you can offer to make you a living.
 You can blog on multiple niches to make the best use of the demand that is out there for online information and products.

 Set Up Your Blogs

 Make sure your web hosting service enables you to run multiple add-on domains from your site.
 Then choose your blogging software.
 Use a service that enables as much customization as possible.
 WordPress is a good example of this, but use the downloadable service from wordpress.org that you can host from your own website.
 You can then adapt your blog to meet your needs.

-You can run multiple blogs from CPanel hosting service such as HostGator.
+You can run multiple blogs from CPanel hosting services such as HostGator.
 Once you have chosen your main domain name, you can then add on an unlimited number of other domain names and run them as separate websites, each with its own WordPress blog.

 If you are already in a position to become a professional blogger, you will not need this advice of course.
 You should already be making money from your blog.
-However, it is provided for those with the longer term full time blogging ambition.
+However, it is provided for those with long term full time blogging ambition.
 Never give up the day job until you are making enough part time to warrant going full time!

 Importance of Planning

 Planning is an important aspect of any business.
 If you become a professional blogger, then you will be running a full-time home business.
 Here are a few other things you must do to become a professional blogger:

 - Construct a business plan: set annual income targets and break these down into smaller parts, such as monthly and even weekly objectives.
 Calculate your monthly outgoings and how much you must make to meet these.
 Plan how to make this income.